 Any phrase typed into the search box is split into words.
-Strings containing any of them are are shown.
-To look for an exact phrase, put "the searchphrase" into quotes (both single (') and double (") quotes will work).
+Strings containing any of them are shown.
+To look for an exact phrase, put "the searchphrase" into quotes (both single (') and double (") quotes will work): "this is a quoted string" or 'another quoted string'.